-In this context, AMF has (i) put in place a control framework with three lines of defense with boundaries between each of them clearly defined and (ii) established four key functions:
+In this context, AMF has (i) put in place a control framework with three lines of defence with boundaries between each of them clearly defined and (ii) established four key functions:

-- the risk-management function which is, in particular, responsible for the definition and the deployment of the Enterprise Risk Management (ERM) framework within AMF.
-In particular, it is in charge of the design, implementation and validation of the internal model, the documentation of this model and any subsequent changes made to it as well as the analysis of the performance of this model and the production of summary reports thereof; - the compliance function, which is, in particular responsible for advising on compliance with the laws, regulations and administrative provisions regarding insurance and reinsurance activities as well as ensuring that compliance is effective; - the internal audit function, which is, in particular, responsible for performing an evaluation of the adequacy and effectiveness of AMF's internal control system and other elements of the system of governance.
-The internal audit function must be objective and independent from the operational functions; and - the actuarial function, which is, in particular, responsible for overseeing the calculation of technical provisions (including ensuring the appropriateness of the methodologies and underlying models used as well as the assumptions made in the calculation of technical provisions), assessing the sufficiency and quality of the data used in this calculation and comparing best estimates against experience, expressing an opinion on the overall underwriting policy and on the adequacy of reinsurance arrangements.
+the Risk Management function which is, in particular, responsible for the definition and the deployment of the Enterprise Risk Management (ERM) framework within AMF.
+In particular, it is in charge of the design, implementation and validation of the internal model, the documentation of this model and any subsequent changes made to it as well as the analysis of the performance of this model and the production of summary reports thereof;

+- the Compliance function, which is, in particular responsible for advising on compliance with the laws, regulations and administrative provisions regarding insurance and reinsurance activities as well as ensuring that compliance is effective; - the Internal Audit function, which is, in particular, responsible for evaluating the adequacy and effectiveness of AMF's internal control system and other elements of the system of governance.
+The Internal Audit function must be objective and independent from the operational functions; and - the Actuarial function, which is, in particular, responsible for overseeing the calculation of technical provisions (including ensuring the appropriateness of the methodologies and underlying models used as well as the assumptions made in the calculation of technical provisions), assessing the sufficiency and quality of the data used in this calculation and comparing best estimates against experience, expressing an opinion on the overall underwriting policy and on the adequacy of reinsurance arrangements.